Monica Montgomery Steppe

-Monica Montgomery Steppe (born 1978) is an American politician in San Diego, California.
-She currently serves as a member of the San Diego City Council representing City Council District 4.
-She is a Democrat, although city council positions are officially nonpartisan per California state law.
-She serves on the board of the California Reparations Task Force.
+Monica Montgomery Steppe (born 1978) is an American politician serving as a member of the San Diego County Board of Supervisors since 2023, representing District 4.
+A member of the Democratic Party, she previously served as a member of the San Diego City Council from 2018 to 2023, representing District 4, including as president pro tempore of the city council from 2021 to 2023, and on the board of the California Reparations Task Force.

 Life and career

 Monica Montgomery was born in San Diego in 1978 to Clifford and Patricia Montgomery.
 She attended Bonita Vista High School.
-While in high school she fought with school officials over a ban on wearing bandannas that she felt unfairly targeted the three percent of students who were black.
+While in high school, she fought with school officials over a ban on wearing bandannas that she felt unfairly targeted the three percent of students who were Black.
 She earned a Bachelor of Science from Spelman College and a Juris Doctor degree from California Western School of Law.

 Montgomery worked as a San Diego City Hall staffer for Councilmember Todd Gloria during his term as interim mayor, Mayor Kevin Faulconer, and Councilmember Myrtle Cole.
-She resigned from her position in Cole's office the day after Cole made remarks arguing police officers were justified in racially profiling black residents.
+She resigned from her position in Cole's office the day after Cole made remarks arguing police officers were justified in racially profiling Black residents.
 After leaving the City, Montgomery joined the ACLU of San Diego & Imperial Counties as a criminal justice advocate.

 She married Steven Steppe on August 22, 2020.

 San Diego City Council

 In 2013, Montgomery was a candidate in the special election to represent District 4 of the San Diego City Council following Tony Young's resignation to lead the local Red Cross Chapter.
-District 4 includes the neighborhoods of Alta Vista, Broadway Heights, Chollas View, Emerald Hills, Encanto, Greater Skyline Hills, Jamacha, Lincoln Park, Lomita Village, North Bay Terrace, Oak Park, O'Farrell, Paradise Hills, Redwood Village, Rolando Park, South Bay Terrace, Valencia Park, and Webster.
+The district included the neighborhoods of Alta Vista, Broadway Heights, Chollas View, Emerald Hills, Encanto, Greater Skyline Hills, Jamacha, Lincoln Park, Lomita Village, North Bay Terrace, Oak Park, O'Farrell, Paradise Hills, Redwood Village, Rolando Park, South Bay Terrace, Valencia Park, and Webster.
 Montgomery was eliminated in the primary, coming in last in a field of nine candidates with three percent of the vote.

 Montgomery ran again to represent District 4 in the 2018 San Diego City Council election, challenging her former boss Myrtle Cole.
 Montgomery cited wanting to guide policy around development in District 4 as well as Cole's previous comments on racial profiling as the two primary factors that led to her decision to run again.
 Montgomery came in a surprise first place in the June primary, six votes ahead of the incumbent Cole.
 Montgomery went on to win election to the City Council in the November 2018 runoff.
 This marked the first time that an incumbent had failed to be reelected to the City Council since 1992.

+In 2023, she voted against a housing initiative to encourage construction of low-income housing in various San Diego neighborhoods, including those near UC San Diego college campuses.